 Skip to contents

-The goal of naidem is to compute the median in a way that handles missing values properly: returning NA if and only if the median can’t be determined from the data.
-Its source code has no dependencies.
+The goal of naidem is to compute the median in a way that handles missing values properly: checking whether NAs render the median unknown and quantifying uncertainty arising from them.
+It contains:

 Installation